CodeTwo Signatures Add-in for Outlook

 The Add-in ignores any recipients in the Bcc field when determining which signature to add.
 This is by design, to ensure recipients in Bcc remain hidden.

 Fig. 5.
-CodeTwo Outlook Add-in automatically adds a signature based on email recipients (A – internal; B – external).
+CodeTwo Outlook Add-in automatically adds a signature based on email recipients (in this example, external vs. internal).

 If you send an email to multiple recipients, the add-in inserts a signature based on the first Outlook signature rule (in the CodeTwo Signatures app) whose conditions are met.
 This means all email recipients see the same signature – either the one automatically added by the add-in or the one you selected manually from the add-in pane.
 See this article for additional details and examples.